trash89/auction/README.md

 When encoding data for using it with web3.solidityKeccak function, it is important to correctly encode the values sent to the function using the convert module.

-Here,we call the encoding function in python, with the following values:
+Here, we call the encoding function in python, with the following values:
 \_values=1
 \_fakes=True
 \_secrets="secret1".encode("utf-8")

-In python, we call the solidityKeccak function as follows:
+In python (brownie deployment script), we call the solidityKeccak function as follows:

 ```python
 sk = web3.solidityKeccak(["uint256", "bool", "bytes32"],